cedricblondeau/sliding-puzzle/README.md

 ## Solver algorithm
 The application use [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) with [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) heuristic to solve puzzles.
-The algorithm solves 3x3 puzzles and simple 4x4 puzzles in a few milliseconds but will struggle with more complex 4x4 ones.
+The algorithm solves 3x3 puzzles and some simple 4x4 puzzles in a few milliseconds but is unsuitable for more complex 4x4 ones.

 See [app/js/models/solver.js](app/js/models/solver.js).